wimvanderbauwhede/RefactorF4Acc/README.md

 In this folder, there are two subfolders `Test_rf4a` and  `RefactoredSources`.
 To verify the original test suite you can use the script `driver_parse`; to run it you can use the script `driver_run`; you may have to change the name of the Fortran compiler in `FC` at the start of these scripts.

 The refactored Fortran-95 code is generated in the folder `RefactoredSources`.
 There are three scripts in this folder, `driver_parse`, `driver_run` and `driver_run_single`.
 You may have to change the name of the Fortran compiler in `FC` at the start of these scripts.
 Please ensure that the environment varianble `$FC` is set to the Fortran compiler you want to use.
-I have tested the code only with `gfortran 4.9` and `gfortran 7.0`.
+I have tested the code only with `gfortran 4.9` to `gfortran 10.0`.

 To generate the refactored Fortran-95 code for the test suite, build and run it, do: